bogiplump/Visual-Time-Capsule/README.md

 **Visual Time Capsules** are meant to be a social platform that enables users and their friends to safe-keep their precious memories and aspirations and send them to their future selves.

 ## Features
- - Users can create and manage accounts
+ - **Accounts:** Managed and created by users

- - Friendship system meant to encourage capsule sharing
+ - **Friendship system:** Encourages capsule sharing by allowing friends to link up their accounts

- - Users can create time capsules containing their **memories:**
+ - **Memories:** The time capsules' contents.
+Can be:
     - Text messages
     - Precious images
     - Video recordings
     - Audio files

- - Users can create groups of capsules around a common theme
+ - **Grouped capsules:** Special feature allowing users to create groups of capsules around a common theme

- - Each capsule or group of capsules can have a goal associated with it that can be marked as completed upon opening the capsule
+ - **Capsule goal(s):** Short text containing questions or aspirations that users can add upon capsule creation.
+Can remain hidden until the capsule times out.
+Optionally, once a user opens a capsule they can mark the goal as completed and add a short text message.

  - Capsules can be:
     - Short-term